mmargowski/machine_learning/README.md

-# machine_learning
+# Machine Learning

-Different tools for machine learning
+Different examples of machine learning techniques

+Run tools/startup.py to download libraries and set up the dataset